Preserving Peppers in Vinegar and Salt

 After a week to two weeks (depending on the size of jar that you are using), you’ll notice that the brine turns clear again.
 It will never be as clear as it was when we first added it but the fogginess will disappear.
 This means that your peppers are ready to be served and stored.

 You want to store your jar in cold storage.
 If you have a root cellar, that’s best.
 If not, the fridge will do fine.
-The jar can stay in room temperature for a few weeks, however, I find that the peppers soften and lose their crunchiness much faster than if stored in cold storage.
+The jar can stay at room temperature for a few weeks, however, I find that the peppers soften and lose their crunchiness much faster than if stored in cold storage.

 Serving Peppers in Vinegar and Salt…

-These peppers are a very healthy snack!
+- These peppers are a very healthy snack!
 Just grab a couple to munch on when you feel the urge for a little snack.
-I often serve them as a side to a sandwich too.
-They are a great side for a pulled meat wrap, a bbq sandwich, or a hamburger.
-They are also a great addition to Southwest chicken chili or a shakshuka dish.

-This is such a simple recipe that I think that every homesteader should have on hand, not just for preserving peppers, but for other vegetables as well.
+This is such a simple recipe that I think every homesteader should have on hand, not just for preserving peppers, but for other vegetables as well.
 I hope that you’ll give it a try!

 More Pepper Content on the Blog…